YAO-Shuyang/MazePy/README.md

 However, packages trying and setting up to unify the analysis of different shapes of the environment are scanty.
 So, one of our aims is to develop a package that could well fit the analysis of most of the environments, so that researchers would no longer need to write new code to process data collected in an entirely different environment.
 <br/>
 <br/>
-MazePy provides a ``designer GUI`` to assist you in designing a new environment, and functions to help you analyze the data in the environment:
+MazePy provides a ``designer GUI`` to assist you in designing a new environment, and functions to help you analyze the data collected in the environment:
 <br/>
 <br/>
 ![GUI](https://github.com/YAO-Shuyang/MazePy/blob/master/behav/mazeobj/guiasset/GUI_backgound.png)